 One of the best ways to hold all your shoes and see them at a glance is by adding an adjustable shelf bookcase to the bottom of the closet.

 Just make sure you measure the space you have between where the clothes hang and the floor to make sure you get the right size.

 If you’re looking for more drawer space, then adding a horizontal drawer organizer to the bottom of your closet would be your best bet.
 I had one of these in my last home, and I loved it.

 Organize Your Clothes Closet Tip #7 – Keep Your Boots Organized

 If you are a boot lover like me, then you’ll want to store all your boots in one place, preferably off the ground.

 This boot butler will help you keep an uncluttered closet and prevent scuffs.
-The reviews on this product says it all.

 This simple hanger can keep your purses, scarves, and backpacks organized in one area.

 Organize Your Clothes Closet Tip #9 – Store Scarves and Ties in One Place

 Instead of having ties and scarves all over the place, why not put them all together?